 Based on the Android Open Source Project, Android-x86.org set out to make Android available to anyone with a PC.
-The latest release runs Android Pie, and an Android 10 version is in the works.
 This makes Android x86 one of the best options if you’re looking to install the latest version of Android on PC and use it as your primary operating system or run it in a VM.
 The software offers near complete stock Android with no additions whatsoever, which is a mixed bag.
 The good news is that Google Play Services is installed by default.
 The bad news is that using something made for touch on a desktop is not that intuitive.

 Unfortunately, installation is also a little more involved than some of the applications listed below.
 The standard method is to burn an Android-x86 version to a bootable CD or USB stick and install the Android OS directly to your hard drive.
 Alternatively, you can install Android-x86 to a Virtual Machine, such as VirtualBox.
 This gives you access from within your regular operating system.

 From inside your Virtual Machine, you can install the ISO file and then boot into the operating system.
-An official guide to complex installation options for Android-x86 can be found here.
+Find an official guide to the installation options for Android-x86 here.

 Old but gold – BlueStacks

 BlueStacks is one of the longest-enduring methods to install Android on PC, founded in 2011 and still going strong.
-Currently, in its fourth generation, BlueStacks boasts performance that’s 8x faster than its previous generation, a simplified UI, and optimizations dedicated to gaming, key-mapping, and multi-instance support to run multiple apps and even Google Accounts at once.
-This makes it ideal for action games like PUBG Mobile or Call of Duty Mobile, as well as strategy games like AFK Arena and Azur Lane.
+BlueStacks has impressive performance, though it’s got more to it than just an Android Virtual Device.
+Additional features include: a simplified UI, optimizations dedicated to gaming, key-mapping, multi-instance support to run multiple apps, and even Google Accounts at once.